unlhcc/hpc-intro/_episodes/12-cluster.md

 {: .callout}

 ~~~
-Last login: Fri Dec 14 14:13:14 2018 from lolas_laptop
+Last login: Fri Dec 14 14:13:14 2018 from nelles_laptop
 $
 ~~~
 {: .output}

-The admin explains to Lola that she is using a program known as the secure shell or `ssh`.
-This establishes a temporary encrypted connection between Lola's laptop and `{{ site.login_host }}`.
-The word before the `@` symbol, e.g. `lola` here, is the user account name that Lola has access permissions for on the cluster.
+The admin explains to Nelle that she is using a program known as the secure shell or `ssh`.
+This establishes a temporary encrypted connection between Nelle's laptop and `{{ site.login_host }}`.
+The word before the `@` symbol, e.g. `nelle` here, is the user account name that Nelle has access permissions for on the cluster.

 > ## Where do I get this `ssh` from ?
 > On Linux and/or macOS, the `ssh` command line utility is almost always pre-installed.
 Open a terminal and type `ssh --help` to check if that is the case.